 Thermoforming is the advanced process of creating tools and equipment through the process of heating plastic sheets and constructing them into different molds and shapes.
-Advances in engineering technology have allowed for the thermoforming process to evolve into various methods.
-Each of these methods have their own applications and strengths.
+Advances in engineering technology have allowed for the heavy gauge thermoforming process to evolve into various methods.
+Each of these methods has their own applications and strengths.
 One of the few constants between all of these methods is the experienced engineering staff who see the process through to completion.
 There are many facets to the plastic forming procedure as well as numerous details to consider.
 Attributes such as impact resistance, distortion temperature, UV resistance, and sheet color are all considered when thermoforming.

 Injection molding excels in many areas when it comes to constructing equipment and tools.
 Due to this process using thermoplastic pellets, additives and colors can be added during the molding process.
 This creates more flexibility for customizing properties and materials for a finishing part.
 Products made under this system are usually painted or coated for sleek and aesthetically pleasing purposes.

 The advantages of injection molding boils down to the fact that it allows for low per unit molded costs.
 This is very important since it can offset the high tooling costs that come with the injection process.
 When used for the right projects, such as those requiring several units to be made, the injection process can be very useful.
-Injection molding allows for the plastic sheet to wrap tighter around its designated mold .
+Injection molding allows for the plastic sheet to wrap tighter around its designated mold.
 When the plastic sheet has a tighter grip on the mold it makes it easier for detailed designs to be added.

 During the vacuum forming process, sizable plastic sheets are heated to a temperature that brings the plastic into a more relaxed physical state.
 Once the heating is completed the plastic is flexible yet durable.
 The vacuum then extracts the air from between the heated plastic sheet and the mold.
 Despite being one of thermoforming’s older methods, it still holds up and is best suited for certain applications.